piu130/biginteger-buffer/README.md

 #### `buffer`

-You can access the buffer with `number.buffer`
+Returns the buffer representation of the number.

 #### `length`

+Returns the length of the number.

+#### `bitLength`

-You can access the length of the number/buffer with `number.length`.
+Returns the bit length of the number.

 ### Arithmetic operations